-To increase the value of your investment over time through capital growth.
+Objective To increase the value of your investment over time through capital growth.

-In actively managing the Portfolio, the Investment Manager uses fundamental and quantitative research to select securities that appear to offer attractive Shareholder returns (bottom-up approach).
+Investment Strategy In actively managing the Portfolio, the Investment Manager uses fundamental and quantitative research to select securities that appear to offer attractive Shareholder returns (bottom-up approach).

-Under normal market conditions, the Portfolio typically invests in equity securities of companies that are incorporated in China and are traded on the China A-shares market.
+Investment Policy Under normal market conditions, the Portfolio typically invests in equity securities of companies that are incorporated in China and are traded on the China A-shares market.
 These companies may be of any market capitalisation and industry.

-The Portfolio's equity investments may include convertible securities, depositary receipts, REITs and ETFs.
+The Portfolio's investments may include convertible securities, depositary receipts, REITs and ETFs.

 For China-A Shares, the Portfolio may invest in all markets on which these Shares are traded, such as China Connect Scheme markets.
 The Portfolio may also invest in equities of Chinese companies traded in Hong Kong or other offshore markets.
-The Portfolio may also invest in China through any QFII or RQFII programs that may be held by the Management Company or an affiliate.
+The Portfolio may also invest in China through the QFI Scheme.